appdev-projects/ad2-getting-started/README.md

 https://chapters.firstdraft.com/chapters/774

 Skim through for a refresher and click into Full Explanations for more depth.
-Ask questions on Piazza about anything that’s fuzzy.
+Ask questions about anything that’s fuzzy.

 ## Setup